microsoft/TypeScript-wiki/Using-tsconfig.json-in-Visual-Studio-2015.md

 ## Overview

-Since TypeScript 1.6 [`tsconfig.json`](tsconfig.json.md) has limited support in Visual Studio 2015.
+[`tsconfig.json`](tsconfig.json.md) has limited support in Visual Studio 2015.
 Current support is limited to 'loose files', ASP.NET v5, and Apache Cordova Apps.

-*Note:* At this time we don't support any other project types in Visual Studio, this include the 'HTML Application with TypeScript' and ASP.NET v4.
+*Note:* At this time we don't support any other project types in Visual Studio using a `tsconfig.json` file.
+This include the 'HTML Application with TypeScript' and ASP.NET v4.

 ## Loose Files

-Anytime you open a TypeScript in Visual Studio, we will do a search for a `tsconfig.json` file by traversing up the directories to the root of the drive or until we find a `tsconfig.json` file.
-If you have the option to 'Display Virtual Projects when no Solution is loaded' enabled, you'll see the files associated with that `tsconfig.json` in the Solution Explorer.
+Any time you open a TypeScript project in Visual Studio, we will do a search for a `tsconfig.json` file by traversing up each directory to the root directory, or as soon as we find a `tsconfig.json` file.
+If you have the option to 'Display Virtual Projects when no Solution is loaded' enabled, you'll see the files associated with that `tsconfig.json` in the *Solution Explorer* view.
 This view is a representation of the view the TypeScript compiler has of your files.

 ## ASP.NET v5 and Apache Cordova Apps

-This is a very detailed description about [using TypeScript with ASP.NET 5.](Using-TypeScript-With-ASP.NET-5.md) The configuration for Apache Cordova projects is identical, however the `tsconfig.json` template for that project type has some other defaults.
+This is a very detailed description about [using TypeScript with ASP.NET 5](Using-TypeScript-With-ASP.NET-5.md).
+The configuration for Apache Cordova projects is identical, however the `tsconfig.json` template for that project type has some other defaults.